-This course is a continuation of INT 2201 (Interactive Interpreting II).
+This course is a continuation of INT 2201.
 This course leads the student through the steps of making a compressed, idiomatic English voicing product that accurately relays the Deaf signer's expanded message.
 Students will work consecutively from a signed message to a voiced interpretation.
-The three components of understanding, telling, and, saying will be the main focus of the course.
-Vidoe taped and live models will be used for skill development.
+The three components of understanding, telling, and saying will be the main focus of the course.
+Vidoe-taped material will be used for skill development.

 INT 2203.
 CONSECUTIVE INTERACTIVE INTERPRETING.

 Pre-requisite: Minimum grade of C in INT 2202 or department approval

 This course is a continuation of INT 2202.
 This course provides extensive hands-on practice using skills, strategies, and techniques learned in the first three courses of the interpreting sequence.
 This course will focus on consecutive interactive interpreting from spoken English to signed ASL, as well as, from signed ASL to spoken English.